v4iv/theleakycauldronblog/src/pages/blog/authenticated-serverless-crud-with-netlify-functions-and-faunadb-part-2.md

 # Bootstrap Fauna Database

-For our Cats project we’ll need two tables or “`Collections`” — `users` and `cat_breeds`.
+For our Cats project, we’ll need two tables or “`Collections`” — `users` and `cat_breeds`.
 And while we can make our Collections, Indexes and Roles using the Fauna Cloud Console GUI, setting it up programmatically allows us to keep the settings as a template which can be deployed locally as well.

-First, install dotenv package
+First, install `dotenv` package

 ```shell
 yarn add dotenv
 ```

-Next create a folder `db` at the project root:
+Next, create a folder `db` at the project root:

 ```shell
 mkdir db